timilsinaurvi/Diabetes-Prediction-Using-Machine-learning/README.md

 - utilizing several models (XGBoost, Random Forest, Neural Network, and Logistic Regression).

-- adjusting hyperparameters using RandomizedSearchCV.
+-adjusting hyperparameters using RandomizedSearchCV.

 -assessing models using metrics like the Confusion Matrix, Accuracy, and F1-score.

 -evaluating model performance in order to determine the best method for diabetes prediction.